Back to ViTs Hub

 2. Project: Each patch is linearly projected to dimension $D$

-3. Flatten: Spatial dimensions are collapsed to form a sequence of length $N$
+3. Flatten: Spatial dimensions collapse to a sequence of length $N$

-4. Prepend CLS: A learnable CLS token is prepended, making the sequence length $N+1$
+4. Prepend CLS: A learnable CLS token is prepended, giving sequence length $N+1$

 5. Add positions: Learnable positional embeddings are added element-wise